observeinc/terraform-provider-observe/docs/data-sources/monitor_v2.md

 - `oid` (String)
 - `rule_kind` (String) Describes the type of each of the rules in the definition (they must all be the same type).
 - `rules` (Block List) All rules for this monitor must be of the same MonitorRuleKind as specified in ruleKind.
 Rules should be constructed logically such that a state transition null->Warning implies transition from null->Informational. (see [below for nested schema](#nestedblock--rules))
 - `scheduling` (Block List) Holds information about when the monitor should evaluate.
-The types of scheduling (interval, transform) are exclusive, but at least one is required. (see [below for nested schema](#nestedblock--scheduling))
+The types of scheduling (interval, transform) are exclusive.
+If ommitted, defaults to transform. (see [below for nested schema](#nestedblock--scheduling))
 - `stage` (Block List) A stage processes an input according to the provided pipeline.
 If no input is provided, a stage will implicitly follow on from the result of its predecessor. (see [below for nested schema](#nestedblock--stage))